Deprecated since SVG 2

 |Normative document||SVG 1.1 (2nd Edition)|

-The browser will will convert all newline and tab characters into space characters.
-Then, it will draw all space characters, including leading, trailing and multiple contiguous space characters.
-Thus, when drawn with
+The browser converts all newline and tab characters into spaces.
+Then, it draws all space characters (including leading, trailing and multiple consecutive space characters).

 For example, when drawn with